ProfessionalsElizabeth R. McColm

 - The ad hoc committee of unsecured bank lenders and bondholders of Stallion Oilfield Services as the company reorganized and emerged from chapter 11 protection; and

-- The ad hoc committee of lenders of Eitzen Chemical, a Norwegian shipping company, in connection with a restructuring of over $1 billion of debt obligations;
+- The ad hoc committee of lenders of Eitzen Chemical, a Norwegian shipping company, in a restructuring of over $1 billion of debt obligations;

-- Oaktree Capital Management, L.P. as a secured creditor in the TMT Procurement Corp. chapter 11 case, including in connection with Oaktree’s successful bids for certain VLOO vessels;
+- Oaktree Capital Management as a secured creditor in the chapter 11 case of TMT Procurement, a maritime transportation services provider in the bulk, vehicle, ore and oil sectors, including in Oaktree’s successful bids for certain VLOO vessels;

 - Agents for two lending syndicates in the Genco Shipping and Trading Limited chapter 11 case; and

-- Oaktree Capital Management, L.P. with respect to the secured debt of Excel Maritime and, following an initially contentious chapter 11 case, the negotiation and confirmation of a fully consensual amended plan of reorganization.
+- Oaktree Capital Management with respect to the secured debt of Excel Maritime and, following an initially contentious chapter 11 case, the negotiation and confirmation of a fully consensual amended plan of reorganization.

 FINANCIAL AND OTHER SERVICES

-- The senior secured lenders to SquareTwo Financial Corporation, a purchaser and manager of charged-off consumer and commercial accounts receivables, in the company’s prepackaged chapter 11 case;
+- The senior secured lenders to SquareTwo Financial Corporation, a purchaser and manager of charged-off consumer and commercial accounts receivable, in the company’s prepackaged chapter 11 case;

-- An ad hoc group of secured lenders in a cross-border restructuring of Ceva Group PLC, one of the world’s largest non-asset based supply chain management companies, in a two part out-of-court exchange; and
+- An ad hoc group of secured lenders in a cross-border restructuring of Ceva Group, one of the world’s largest non-asset based supply chain management companies, in a two part out-of-court exchange; and

 - The ad hoc committee of bondholders of GMAC in a $28.5 billion debt-exchange offer, one of the largest exchange offers ever consummated.

-- An ad hoc group of first lien lenders in connection with the out-of-court restructuring of Country Fresh Holdings Company, Inc., a provider of fresh-cut fruits and vegetables and snacking solutions.
+- An ad hoc group of first lien lenders in the out-of-court restructuring of Country Fresh, a provider of fresh-cut fruits and vegetables and snacking solutions.
 The company’s restructuring provided for, among other things, (a) the exchange of approximately $400 million of existing secured indebtedness into $60 million of second lien debt and 100% of the company’s reorganized equity, and (b) a new-money cash infusion of approximately $35 million to afford significant financial flexibility to support the company's long-term growth prospects;

-- An ad hoc group of prepetition second lien lenders in the chapter 11 cases of FULLBEAUTY Brands Holdings Corp. and certain affiliates, which restructured more than $1.2 billion of prepetition debt through a prepackaged plan of reorganization that was approved by the United States Bankruptcy Court for the Southern District of New York less than 24 hours after the company filed for chapter 11 protection;
+- An ad hoc group of prepetition second lien lenders in the chapter 11 cases of FULLBEAUTY Brands, a preferred brand portfolio of plus-size women's clothing, swimsuits, accessories and home goods, and certain affiliates, which restructured more than $1.2 billion of prepetition debt through a prepackaged plan of reorganization that was approved by the United States Bankruptcy Court for the Southern District of New York less than 24 hours after the company filed for chapter 11 protection;

-- An ad hoc group of senior secured lenders to Onsite Rental Group Pty Ltd, an equipment rental business providing services to Australia’s largest mining, construction, industrial, oil & gas, infrastructure, and government organizations in connection with the company’s out-of-court recapitalization;
+- An ad hoc group of senior secured lenders to Onsite Rental Group, an equipment rental business providing services to Australia’s largest mining, construction, industrial, oil & gas, infrastructure and government organizations, in the company’s out-of-court recapitalization;

-- An ad hoc group of holders of senior secured notes issued by Mirabela Nickel Limited, an Australian company with nickel mining operations in Brazil, in connection with the company’s restructuring efforts and Australian receivership proceeding;
+- An ad hoc group of holders of senior secured notes issued by Mirabela Nickel, an Australian company with nickel mining operations in Brazil, in the company’s restructuring efforts and Australian receivership proceeding;

-- An indenture trustee and certain noteholders of Algeco Scotsman Global Finance plc in challenging a restructuring transaction proposed by the company and negotiating and closing an improved transaction pursuant to which Algeco’s sponsor agreed to purchase $125 million of notes held by the group as well as invest $250 million in Algeco on a go-forward basis;
+- An indenture trustee and certain noteholders of Algeco Scotsman Global Finance, a global business service provider, in challenging a restructuring transaction proposed by the company and negotiating and closing an improved transaction pursuant to which Algeco’s sponsor, TDR Capital, agreed to purchase $125 million of notes held by the group as well as invest $250 million in Algeco on a go-forward basis;

-- The senior secured lenders to Australian-based Nine Entertainment Group in the restructuring of more than AUS $2 billion of debt by means of a scheme of arrangement;
+- The senior secured lenders to Australian-based Nine Entertainment, an Australian media company with holdings in radio and television broadcasting, newspaper publications and digital media, in the restructuring of more than AU$2 billion of debt by means of a scheme of arrangement under which the lenders became the principal equity holders of the reorganized company;

-- The Official Committee of Unsecured Creditors of Tronox Incorporated, one of the largest global titanium dioxide producers, in a hotly contested 2-year bankruptcy in which the company restructured through a complex settlement of its substantial environmental liabilities, raised $550 million in exit financing and successfully emerged from bankruptcy;
+- The official committee of unsecured creditors of Tronox, one of the largest global titanium dioxide producers, in a hotly contested two year bankruptcy in which the company restructured through a complex settlement of its substantial environmental liabilities, raised $550 million in exit financing and successfully emerged from bankruptcy at the beginning of 2011;

-- An ad hoc committee of bondholders of Quebecor Inc., a printing company with operations in North America, Europe, Latin America and India, in successfully emerging from protection under the CCAA in Montreal and chapter 11 in New York;
+- The ad hoc committee of bondholders of Quebecor, a printing company with operations in North America, Europe, Latin America and India, in the company's cross-border U.S. and Canada bankruptcy filings.
+Quebecor successfully emerged from protection under the CCAA in Montreal and chapter 11 in New York;

 - The ad hoc group of senior subordinated bondholders of Simmons Bedding Company in the company’s prepackaged chapter 11 filing;

-- The bondholder group of Holley Performance Products in connection with the company’s restructuring; and
+- The bondholder group of Holley Performance Products in the company’s restructuring; and

 - The ad hoc bondholder committee of Tyco International (including several prominent investment funds) in their suit against Tyco over the spin-off of its Electronics and Healthcare divisions.